zzxwill/odps/intl.en-US/User Guide/Common commands/Instance.md

 **Note:**

 -   The commands from the preceding example run in MaxCompute client.
 -   This is an asynchronous process.
-It does not mean that the distributed task has stopped after the system accepts the request and returns result.
-To check whether the instance is deleted, use the status command.
+It does not mean that the distributed task has stopped after the system accepts the request and returns the result.
+You can check whether the instance is deleted by using the status command.

 ## Desc Instance {#section_a1l_fz2_vdb .section}

-**The command format is as folllows:**
+**The command format is as follows.**

 ```
 desc instance <instance_id>; -- instance_id: The unique identifier of an instance.